 Create a good export plan

 Exporting can be a great way to tap into bigger markets.
-It can be exciting and rewarding, but also frustrating and financially risky.
+It can be exciting and rewarding, but also time consuming and financially risky.
 You can reduce the risk and uncertainty through market research, planning and getting financial support if needed.

 Do as much research as possible before you plan.
 Think of research as an investment that helps you make more informed decisions, plan better, manage risks better and avoid mistakes.

-Use our template that we created with NZTE to find detailed resources, guide your thinking, and record your plan.
+Use our template that we created with NZTE to find detailed resources, guide your thinking, and record you plan.

 Choose an overseas market